Sajakhtar/wesbos_javascript/README.md

 Maps are useful for dictionaries.

+To check the size of a Map: `myMap.size`.

 Any time you create and Object, stop to think if we could use a Map instead.

 With a Map, order is guaranteed, which is not true for Objects.